standardnotes/docs/docs/self-hosting/legacy-migration.md

 In order to import your data to the database that our Standalone setup will create just place your `dbdump.sql` file inside the `path-to-your-standalone/data/import` folder.
 Once the setups starts the data will get imported.

-To proceed head over to our [Self-hosting with Docker](./docker.md) page.
+To proceed, head over to our [Self-hosting with Docker](./docker.md) page.